 - The following states have implemented capacity-based magazine bans: California – 10 rounds, Colorado – 15 rounds, Connecticut – 10 rounds, Hawaii – 10 rounds, Maryland – 10 rounds, Massachusetts – 10 rounds, New York – 10 rounds; New Jersey – 10 rounds (previously restricted to 15 rounds); Vermont – 10 rounds for rifles and 15 rounds for handguns; and Washington – 10 rounds.

 - The following cities, among others, also have capacity-based bans in place: San Francisco, CA – 10 rounds; Los Angeles, CA – 10 rounds; Oakland, CA – 10 rounds; Denver, CO – 15 rounds; Washington, DC – 10 rounds; Aurora, IL – 15 rounds; Chicago, IL – 12 rounds; Franklin Park, IL – 16 rounds; Oak Park, IL – 10 rounds; Riverdale, IL – 35 rounds.

-With no proven benefits, legislation arbitrarily limiting the capacity of magazines places an undue burden on law-abiding citizens by requiring responsible firearms owners to purchase additional equipment for their firearms to be operational and comply with legislation.
+With no proven benefits, legislation arbitrarily limiting the capacity of magazines places an undue burden on law-abiding citizens.
+It requires responsible firearm owners to purchase additional and expensive equipment for their firearms to be operational and comply with legislation.
 Elected officials should insist this matter be a decision left to the discretion of individual firearm owners, rather than a government mandate.